 Pinned Windows Store apps will still appear on the taskbar even if the Show Windows Store apps on the taskbar setting is turned off.

-When you're done, move your mouse pointer away from the bottom edge of the screen to hide the taskbar.
+When you've finished, move your mouse pointer away from the bottom edge of the screen to hide the taskbar.

 You can only show or hide the taskbar if you're using a mouse.

-You can pin an app directly to the taskbar for quick access when you're on the desktop.
+You can pin an application directly to the taskbar for quick access when you're on the desktop.

-On the Start screen, press and hold or right-click the app, and then tap or click Pin to taskbar.
-You can also do this in the Apps view. – or –If the app is already open on the desktop, press and hold the app's taskbar button and slide your finger up until the Jump List (a list of shortcuts to recently opened files, folders, and websites) appears.
-(If you're using a mouse, right-click the app button on the taskbar.)
+On the Start screen, tap and hold or right-click the application, then tap or click Pin to taskbar.
+You can also do this in the Apps view. – or –If the application is already open on the desktop, tap and hold the application's taskbar button and slide your finger up until the Jump List (a list of shortcuts to recently opened files, folders and websites) appears.
+(If you're using a mouse, right-click the application button on the taskbar.)
 Then tap or click Pin this program to taskbar.

-To remove a pinned app from the taskbar, open the app's Jump List, and then tap or click Unpin this program from taskbar.
+To remove a pinned application from the taskbar, open the application's Jump List, then tap or click Unpin this program from taskbar.